fvmassoli/survey-quantum-computation/README.md

  primaryClass={quant-ph}
  }</code></pre>

+# Be part of the team!

+Have you noticed a missing or misclassified article?
+We would greatly appreciate it if you could report it to us using the form at the following link: [https://forms.gle/75AdK8yPL1N4hJ9H7](https://forms.gle/75AdK8yPL1N4hJ9H7)

-# Table of Contents
+## Table of Contents

 * [All the papers (flat view)](https://github.com/fvmassoli/survey-quantum-computations/blob/master/allPapers.md)

 * [Papers divided by topics](https://github.com/fvmassoli/survey-quantum-computations/blob/master/papersSortedByTopics.md) [WIP]

 ## Contacts

-Have you noticed a missing or misclassified article?
-We would greatly appreciate it if you could report it to us using the form at the following link: [https://forms.gle/75AdK8yPL1N4hJ9H7](https://forms.gle/75AdK8yPL1N4hJ9H7)

 If you have any question about our work, please contact [Dr. Fabio Valerio Massoli](mailto:fabio.massoli@isti.cnr.it) and [Dr. Lucia Vadicamo](mailto:lucia.vadicamo@isti.cnr.it)